h1 b visa

 • Dual intent:

-The H-1B visa is a dual intent visa that allows visa holders who will be registered for temporary employment purposes while giving them the chance to apply for permanent residency.
+The H-1B visa for Canadian citizens is a dual intent visa that allows visa holders who will be registered for temporary employment purposes while giving them the chance to apply for permanent residency.

 • Occupation and experience: